 For real, this is a super easy chocolate cobbler recipe.
 There are just a couple important steps that you'll want to pay close attention to...

-First, you'll make a simple batter and spread it into the bottom of the baking dish.
-Or better yet, simply use the baking dish as a bowl to mix the ingredients - I'm all about fewer dishes to clean! π
+First, you’ll make a simple batter and spread it into the bottom of the baking dish.
+Or better yet, simply use the baking dish as a bowl to mix the ingredients!
+This batter is quite thick – that’s just fine!

 Then in a separate bowl, you'll combine the dry ingredients for the "topping" and sprinkle it over the cake batter.